shawnsma/Linkedin_Scraper/README.md

 # Linkedin_Scraper
 This repository includes both Safari and Chrome versions of web scrapers, each with its own Dockerfile for independent implementation and deployment.

-## Overview

-This repository provides tools for web scraping using Safari and Chrome browsers, with Dockerfiles tailored for each version to ensure seamless deployment and consistent performance.

 ## Contents

 1. **Safari Scraper (`safari_scraper.py` and `Dockerfile.safari`)**